 For more information on how these funds would be used, return to the District’s website.

-Your 2020 taxes will be based on the 2019 Estimated Market Value (EMV), which was provided on the “Notice of Valuation and Classification” mailed by your county in March 2019 (see example below).
+Your 2020 taxes will be based on the 2019 Estimated Market Value (EMV), which was provided on the “Notice of Valuation and Classification” mailed by your county in March 2019 (see example).
 If you don’t have that document available, please contact your county and ask for the 2019 EMV for taxes payable in 2020, or follow the instructions below to look up your 2019 EMV on your county’s website.

 Click on the link below, choose the way to look for your property, and select “Agree” on the following screen.
 Input your search criteria and click “Search”.
 Select your parcel from the results screen on the left.
 On the right side of the screen under “Reports”, choose “Valuation Notice” and click “Go”.
 Use the value shown for “Estimated Market Value” in the tax calculator below.

 Click on the link below, choose the state of MN and county of Wabasha and then click “Property Search”.
 Enter the search criteria for your property and click Search.
 Choose your parcel from the search results screen on the left.
 Scroll down to the “Valuation” section and use the “Estimated Market Value” shown for the most recent assessment year in the tax calculator below.